rmondev/iOS-College-Registration-App/README.md

 # iOS College Registration App

-This is a college registration app I created to tp practice implmenting several UI Elements such as:
+This is a college registration app I created to practice implementing several UI Elements such as:

 - UILabel
 - UITextField